Skip to content

 Filter by task ID to find logs for a specific task.

-When a task targets a pull request (pr_iteration or pr_review), the platform automatically posts a status comment on the PR and edits it in place as the task progresses.
+When a task targets a pull request (coding/pr-iteration-v1 or coding/pr-review-v1), the platform automatically posts a status comment on the PR and edits it in place as the task progresses.
 This gives collaborators visibility into the agent’s work without polling the CLI or API.

 The notification plane uses DynamoDB Streams to fan out task events to channel-specific dispatchers.
 Currently the GitHub edit-in-place dispatcher is active; Slack and Email dispatchers are planned.